jamii/strucjure/README.md

 ;; 159 ns
 ```

-Binding variables in a match is currently expensive relative to normal clojure destructuring (due to using proteus.Container to fake mutable variables).
+Binding variables in a match is currently expensive relative to normal clojure destructuring (due to using `proteus.Container$0` to fake mutable variables).

 ``` clojure
 (let [{:keys [a b]} {:a 1 :b 2}]